Van Hammer

-Mark Ty Hildreth (born November 11, 1959) is an American retired professional wrestler.
-He is best known for his tenures in World Championship Wrestling under the ring name Van Hammer or simply Hammer.
+Mark Ty Hildreth (born November 1, 1959) is an American retired professional wrestler, best known for his tenures in World Championship Wrestling under the ring name Van Hammer.

 Early life

 Before becoming a wrestler, Hildreth joined the United States Navy after graduating from high school and traveled around the world while on tour.

 Professional wrestling career

 Early career (1991)

 After being trained by Boris Malenko and Dan Spivey, Hildreth made his debut on July 19, 1991, as "The Hammer", teaming with "Iceman" King Parsons to defeat Billy Travis and Khris Germany in a tag team match for the North Georgia Wrestling Alliance.
 The referee for this match was Hildreth's brother, Dwayne Hildreth.
 Hildreth had expected to wrestle on the independent circuit for at least a few years.
-However the promotion was being booked by Dusty Rhodes, who also served as the booker for World Championship Wrestling.
+The promotion was booked by Dusty Rhodes, who also served as the booker for World Championship Wrestling.
 Despite having wrestled just one match, Hildreth was invited to be the opponent for fellow Malenko trainee Marc Mero for the latter's tryout match for WCW.